 The major reason that is causing slow search or file not found issue when using the Start menu search or File Explorer in Windows 11 is that the files or folders you were searching for may not be indexed yet.
 Search Indexing is a Windows feature designed to make finding things on your computer much faster by creating an index of your files.
 It’s like the index in the back (or the front) of a big book.
 It lets you find the contents much easier.

 By including the files and folders in the index, it makes searching for these files much faster because Windows doesn’t have to search through all your files every time.
 Conversely, searches will be significantly slow when querying items is not in the indexed locations.

 This guide will show you how to speed up search in Start menu or File Explorer by enabling Enhanced search mode and including any file, folder or directory you want to the index in Windows 11.

-Windows 11 search slow?
-How to speed up search in Start menu or File Explorer
+Windows 11 Start menu or File Explorer Search is too slow

 Change “Find my files” to Enhanced instead of Classic

 1. To access the “Find my files” setting, press Win + i keys to open Settings and navigate to Privacy & security > Searching Windows.

 2. In the “Searching Windows” settings, click Find my files to expand it, then select Enhanced.